Ocean City City Hall

-Ocean City City Hall is located in Ocean City, Cape May County, New Jersey, United States.
+Ocean City City Hall is located in Ocean City, New Jersey, United States.
 The building was built in 1914 and added to the National Register of Historic Places on June 13, 1997.
 To celebrate its 100th anniversary, it was made the subject of the 2014 Ocean City Seasonal Beach Tag.

-Every fall, students of Ocean City High School turn the building into a Haunted House to celebrate Halloween, although there have been gaps where this didn't happen.
+Every fall, students of Ocean City High School turn the building into a Haunted House to celebrate Halloween, although there have been gaps where this did not happen.

 Geography and setting

 Ocean City City Hall is a three-story building that is located at the corner of the intersection of Ninth Street and Asbury Avenue on a 0.3 acre lot.
 It faces Asbury Avenue, and is along the main corridor that enters the city.
 In 1914, the same year the building was finished, a causeway connecting Ocean City with Somers Point was opened.